-The accompanying unaudited condensed consolidated financial statements as of June 30, 2022 and for the three months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission ("SEC") and on the same basis as the Company prepares its annual audited consolidated financial statements.
-The condensed consolidated balance sheet as of June 30, 2022, and the condensed consolidated statements of comprehensive income (loss), cash flows, and changes in stockholders' equity for the three months ended June 30, 2022 and 2021 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the consolidated financial position, operating results and cash flows for the periods presented.
-The results for the three months ended June 30, 2022 are not necessarily indicative of results to be expected for the year ending March 31, 2023 or for any future interim period.
+The accompanying unaudited condensed consolidated financial statements as of September 30, 2022 and for the six months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission ("SEC") and on the same basis as the Company prepares its annual audited consolidated financial statements.
+The condensed consolidated balance sheet as of September 30, 2022, the condensed consolidated statements of comprehensive income (loss) for the three and six months ended September 30, 2022 and 2021, the cash flows for the six months ended September 30, 2022 and 2021 and the condensed consolidated statement of stockholders' equity for the three and six months ended September 30, 2022 and 2021 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the consolidated financial position, operating results and cash flows for the periods presented.
+The results for the six months ended September 30, 2022 are not necessarily indicative of results to be expected for the year ending March 31, 2023 or for any future interim period.
 The condensed consolidated balance sheet at March 31, 2022 has been derived from audited consolidated financial statements.
 These unaudited condensed consolidated financial statements of the Company have been prepared in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") for interim financial information.
-Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
+Accordingly, they do not include all the information and notes required by GAAP for complete financial statements.
 The accompanying condensed consolidated financial statements should be read in conjunction with the consolidated financial statements for the year ended March 31, 2022, and notes thereto included in the Company's annual report on Form 10-K, which was filed with the SEC on July 13, 2022.